tc39/proposal-temporal/docs/absolute.md

 For example, you might decide to base the calculation on your user's current time zone, or on UTC.

 Take care when using milliseconds, microseconds, or nanoseconds as the largest unit.
-For some dates, the resulting value may overflow `Number.MAX_SAFE_INTEGER`.
+For some durations, the resulting value may overflow `Number.MAX_SAFE_INTEGER` and will throw a `RangeError`.
+For example, `Number.MAX_SAFE_INTEGER` in nanoseconds is only 104.25 days.

 Example usage:
 ```js